Dwarf Black Olive Bonsai

 Watering

-Watering is a critical component of Dwarf Black Olive bonsai care.
-As a tropical species, it prefers consistent moisture but demands excellent drainage.
+Watering is essential in supporting the health and structure of Dwarf Black Olive bonsai.
+As a tropical species, it requires consistent moisture but cannot tolerate soggy or poorly-draining soil.

-Never allow the soil to dry completely.
-Even, thorough watering encourages the development of fine feeder roots and supports long-term health.
+Do not allow the soil to dry out completely.
+Even, thorough watering supports the development of fine feeder roots and long-term tree health.

 Sun Exposure